China gives long-awaited GM crop approvals amid U.S. trade talks

 The ministry also announced on Tuesday the extension of import approvals for 26 other GM crops by a further three years.

-Reporting by Dominique Patton; additional reporting by Hallie Gu; Editing by Richard Pullin, Christian Schmollinger and Joseph Radford
+Reporting by Dominique Patton; additional reporting by Hallie Gu in Beijing, Rod Nickel in Winnipeg, and Mark Weinraub and Michael Hirtzer in Chicago; Editing by Christian Schmollinger, Joseph Radford and James Dalgleish